Cops: Williamstown, NJ, Woman Hit Worker on Route 42, Charged With DWI - NewsBreak

 Cops: Williamstown, NJ, Woman Hit Worker on Route 42, Charged With DWI

-Authorities say a woman from Williamstown is facing charges, including DWI, after she allegedly hit a construction worker on Route 42 Friday night and...wpgtalkradio.com
+Authorities say a woman from Williamstown is facing charges, including DWI, after she allegedly hit a construction worker on Route 42 Friday night and...catcountry1073.com

-Authorities say a woman from Williamstown is facing charges, including DWI, after she allegedly hit a construction worker on Route 42 Friday night and...wpgtalkradio.com
+Authorities say a woman from Williamstown is facing charges, including DWI, after she allegedly hit a construction worker on Route 42 Friday night and...catcountry1073.com